skmendez/aiorcon/README.md

 # aiohttp
-Asynchronous Interface for the Source RCON Protocol
+An asynchronous interface for the Source RCON Protocol.